rohanpramanik18/Neighbourhood-watchapp/README.md

 <li> Connected the realtime firebase database with the IOT ESP8266 NodeMcu and Arduino Uno along with ultrasonic sensor to measure the capacity of the garbage in trash can</li>
 <li> Depending upon the fetched realtime metric app displays the circular progress bar indicating the percentage of capacity available / occupied</li>
 <li> Admin entity authentication and moderation (delete reports that are fake) added</li>
-<li> Admin module integrated successfully</li>
 <li> Crime prediction model that uses data from the reports submitted in app and generate map to show possible crime locations</li>

-# Update the state helplines to the updated ones for your state.
-In the dash and garbage tracker page.
-That's it :)